 Although you cannot use headphones while racing, it’s perfectly fine to train with them.
 Check out the headphone I personally like in my list of Best Triathlon Battle-Tested Budgeting Gear

 - Is there a Penalty for Breaking the Headphone Rule?

 - Can I At Least Use earphones While Training?

 - What Types of Earphones Can I Use While Training for a Triathlon?

 Remember, all participants’ safety in a triathlon race is paramount, so officials came up with rules to ensure this safety.

 Also, aside from safety, it gives uniformity to the game.
 It is more about leveling the playing field for all participants.
 Here are a couple of reasons why headphone is discouraged in triathlon:

-- Reduces accident: I already establish that loss of concentration might lead to an accident, and listening to music while racing a triathlon can make you lose concentration.
+We have already established that loss of concentration might lead to an accident, and listening to music while racing a triathlon can make you lose concentration.
 Listening to music while cycling is not advisable because cycling requires utmost concentration.
 Music can be a sure way to lose focus, especially during bike riding.
 Any slip-up might lead to accidents and injuries.
-For triathlon officials to ensure the participants’ safety, using headphones during the event is discourage or banned in some cases.
+For triathlon officials to ensure the participants’ safety, using headphones during the event is discouraged or banned in some cases.